 Wills give lots of people the willies – but they shouldn’t.

-By making a will, you can ensure that your estate will benefit your family, friends and favourite charities, and not the government or the local law office.
+By making a will, you can ensure that your estate will benefit your family, friends and favourite charities.
 With a will, you name your executor and determine who’ll control your estate after your death.

 Dying without a will or known relatives is an even more troubling scenario.
 This means, after a certain length of time, your estate will transfer to the government.
 If you have young children and you die without a will, and there’s no surviving spouse that can act as the parent of your child, it’s up to the courts to appoint a guardian for them.

 In many cases, a basic will can avoid all of this.
 A basic will should suffice if you’re under 50, healthy, and not very wealthy.
 If your estate’s large, more complicated or you expect estate taxes will be levied, then it’s a good idea to contact a lawyer and an estate planner.